 In technical analysis, this pattern signals that sellers remain in control and the current price decline is likely to continue.

-According to research by Thomas Bulkowski, the On-Neck pattern has a success rate of about 56% (Remesh, 2025).
+While many traders attempt to trade this setup in isolation, it has a specific statistical success rate that requires strict confirmation before execution (detailed in Section 8).
 Therefore, traders should never trade it blindly; it requires confirmation from other technical indicators or a third candle to break the low.

 To confirm this candlestick pattern, look for these four specific criteria: